Nonuniform-temperature effects on the phase transition in an Ising-like model: Temperature profile

 \section{Temperature profile}

-First, we formalize the temperature profile in the brick cell.
-For simplicity, we suppose the y-z plane is isothermal, and the temperature function along the $x$-axis is spatially dependent,
+First, we start the discussion by formalizing the temperature profile in the brick cell as shown in Fig.\,\ref{fig:fireball}.
+For simplicity, we suppose the y-z plane (the cross-section of the brick cell) is isothermal, and the temperature function along the $x$-axis (the longitude direction of the brick cell) is spatially dependent,

-where $\delta T$ is the temperature bias between the two ends of the cell and the width $w$ dominates the range of the region near the equilibrium PT surface where a finite temperature gradient ($\sim \delta T/ 2w$) presents.
-Note that the real temperature profile is determined by the background matter fields (hadrons, quarks and gluons) \cite{Heinz2001}.
-An example with a more realistic temperature profile is present in the appendix, the results qualitatively agree with that from the tanh-type temperature profile.
-However, due to the complexities of the RHIC (chemical potential, viscosity etc.), we adopt this simplified $\tanh$-type profile, and focus our attention mainly on the nonuniform-temperature effects in the PT region.
-In the following, we will also assume the baryon chemical potential is homogeneous in the cell.
+where $\delta T$ is the temperature bias between the two ends of the cell.
+The width $w$ refers to the range of the region near the equilibrium phase transition surface ($x=0$) where a finite temperature gradient ($\sim \delta T/ 2w$) presents.

+Note that the real temperature profile is determined by the background matter fields like as quarks and gluons \cite{Heinz2001}.
+An example with a more realistic temperature profile is presented in Sec.\ref{exam}, the results qualitatively agree with that from the tanh-type temperature profile.
+Nevertheless, the dynamical phase transition at RHIC is complicated, for example, the baryon chemical potential profile is also spatial nonuniform.
+In this study, we adopt the simplified temperature profile to focus our attention on the nonuniform-temperature effects in the phase transition region.
+In addition, we assume the baryon chemical potential is homogeneous in the cell.

+In our numerical simulation, the temperature bias for the temperature profile is set as $\delta T =40 $ MeV and the width is set to be $w=1$ fm (or $w=0.5$ fm).
+The corresponding temperature gradient in the phase transition region is about $20$ MeV/fm ($40$ MeV/fm), which is comparable to the gradient in a real fireball.
+For example, in a fireball of radius $10$ fm with a central temperature $200$ MeV, the mean temperature gradient along the radial direction is $20$ MeV/fm.